Getting a mortgage with a default

 Share useful information

-Mortgages with a Default FAQs
+Getting a mortgage with a default: FAQs

 If you fall into arrears on an account, the lender will close it and a default will be registered.
 As well as the missed payments showing on your credit report, the default will also show.